Fragmentation of fully heavy tetraquarks: The TQ4Q1.1 functions as a case study: Introduction

 In 2021, the LHCb Collaboration reported the first observation of a doubly charmed tetraquark, $T_{cc}^+$~\cite{LHCb:2021vvq,LHCb:2021auc}.
 This state is interpreted as a near-threshold $|DD\rangle$ molecular configuration, and its dynamics have been theoretically investigated using the XEFT effective field theory framework~\cite{Fleming:2021wmk,Dai:2023mxm,Hodges:2024awq,Fleming:2007rp,Fleming:2008yn,Braaten:2010mg,Fleming:2011xa,Mehen:2015efa,Braaten:2020iye}.

 Until recently, the $X(3872)$ was the only exotic hadron clearly observed in prompt proton-proton collisions.
 This picture evolved with the detection of both the $T_{cc}^+$ and a broad resonance in the di-$\Jpsi$ invariant mass spectrum~\cite{LHCb:2020bwg}, now dubbed $X(6900)$ and believed to correspond either to the $0^{++}$ scalar state or, more likely, to the $2^{++}$ tensor excitation of a fully charmed $\TQc$ tetraquark~\cite{Chen:2022asf}.
+A recent review by the LHCb Collaboration further highlights these developments and the prospects for future Run-3 searches and beyond~\cite{Nogga:2025qcm}.

+The $X(6900)$ resonance has since garnered significant theoretical attention.
+Some studies interpret the structure as a dynamically generated resonance stemming from Pomeron exchanges and coupled-channel effects~\cite{Gong:2020bmg}.
+Additional analyses using Bethe-Salpeter equations and Regge trajectories propose that $X(6900)$ may correspond to radial or orbital excitations of a compact $|c \bar {c} c \bar{c} \rangle$ tetraquark, possibly accompanied by other fully heavy states in the spectrum.
+Finally, recent proposals to decipher the spin-parity structure of $\TQc$ states through photon-photon fusion in ultraperipheral heavy-ion collisions offer promising experimental avenues~\cite{Niu:2022cug}.

 The CMS Collaboration has recently advanced our understanding of fully charmed tetraquarks by performing the first spin-parity determination of the states observed in the $[\Jpsi]$ and $[\Jpsi,\psi(2S)]$ channels.
 The initial observation of a family of three resonances in the $4m_c < M < 7\,{\rm GeV}$ region was reported in Refs.~\cite{CMS:2023owd} (see also Ref.~\cite{Zhu:2024swp}), and has now been complemented by a new angular analysis~\cite{CMS:2025fpt} favoring a $[J^{PC} = 2^{++}]$ assignment for the leading signal.
 This result disfavors loosely bound molecular interpretations and supports a compact diquark-antidiquark structure, where spin-1 diquarks naturally produce $[J = 2]$ configurations.
 Such spin constraints do not apply to mixed-flavor exotics such as $X(3872)$ or $Z_c(3900)$, which remain consistent with lower spin and molecular descriptions.
 The CMS findings thus provide crucial input for modeling the internal dynamics of fully tetraquarks.